lojames/Yawp/README.md

 # [Yawp](https://yawp-app.herokuapp.com/#/)

 Yawp is a location based, searchable business directory with crowdsourced reviews and images built on Rails and React + Redux.
-Reviews and Images can be posted on the app by anyone that signs up and logs in.
+Reviews and Images can be posted on the app by anyone that logs in.

 # Technologies Used
 * Rails